tobbyxy/temipete.github.io/_pages/projects.md

 	projects
 </h2>

-Some of these I work(ed) on in my spare time, for fun and to improve my computing/analytical skills.
+Some of these I work(ed) on for fun and to improve my computing/analytical skills.
 <br>
 Some of them will have a mirror Github repo through which you can access the scripts for the projects.
 <br>
-Here, I explain the motivation for the project, alongside the process, mistakes, and lesson I learned.
+Here, I explain the motivation for the project, alongside the process, mistakes, and lessons I learned.

 <div class="ProjectContainer">